TABLE OF CONTENTS

 - Apply: Create a resume and cover letter to send in with your job application.
 Don't be afraid to follow up after a week.
 Hiring managers can get swamped with a pile of job applications.

 West Virginia Cannabis Career Training

-Online cannabis career training is not a requirement but can be an invaluable skill that makes your resume and cover letter stand out.
+Online cannabis career training from CTU can be an invaluable skill that makes your cannabis resume and cover letter stand out.